MicrosoftDocs/azure-docs/articles/aks/best-practices-cost.md

 ## Next steps

-- Explore and analyze costs with [Cost analysis](../cost-management-billing/costs/quick-acm-cost-analysis.md).
 - [Azure Advisor recommendations](../advisor/advisor-cost-recommendations.md) for cost can highlight the over-provisioned services and ways to lower cost.
 - Consider enabling [AKS cost analysis](./cost-analysis.md) to get granular insight into costs associated with Kubernetes resources across your clusters and namespaces.
+After you enable cost analysis, you can [explore and analyze costs](../cost-management-billing/costs/quick-acm-cost-analysis.md).